Meet the ‘Mama-Taught’ Chef Making Traditional Navy Bean Pies

 This unique dessert is just as delicious and satisfying as it is historical and significant.
 Navy bean pies were created by members of the Nation of Islam in the 1930s and eventually circulated through the larger Black American Muslim community.

-According to historian Zaheer Ali in an interview with Slate Magazine, the navy bean pie was made to replace the sweet potato pie, given that the sweet potato was associated with enslavement.
+According to historian Zaheer Ali in an interview with Slate Magazine, the navy bean pie was made to replace the sweet potato pie, which was associated with enslavement.
 Not only are navy bean pies a symbol of a 90-year-long tradition, but they also serve as a marker of Black identity that exists outside the context of oppression.

 Navy bean pie has a creamy, custard-like texture that is often topped with warm, caramelized spices such as cinnamon or nutmeg.
 At Baby Bean Pie, you can enjoy these pies in three flavors: Original, Vegan, and Buttermilk.
 There’s also a fourth choice, the Bean Pie Cheesecake, as a less traditional option.